zchee/neovim-wiki/Building-Neovim.md

 1. [Install Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community) (2017 or later) with the _Desktop development with C++_ workload.
     - On 32-bit Windows you need [this workaround](https://developercommunity.visualstudio.com/content/problem/212989/ninja-binary-format.html)
-1. ~~Run `makedeps.bat`.~~ (Update: dependencies are now built automatically.)
-1. Start Visual Studio and open the Neovim project.
+1. Open the Neovim project.
+Visual Studio automatically starts the build...
-    - It should automatically detect and parse the project configuration, otherwise right-click `CMakeLists.txt` and choose _CMake → Generate_.
-1. Select `x86-Release` configuration from the project settings menu and wait for CMake configuration to complete.
+1. **IMPORTANT:** Select `x86-Release` configuration instead of `x64-{Debug,Release}`.
-    - Note: One can also build with the `x64-Release` configuration if `cmake -G "Visual Studio 15 2017 Win64"` is used to build the dependencies.
+    - You can build with the `x64-Release` configuration if `cmake -G "Visual Studio 15 2017 Win64"` is used to build the dependencies.
 But the Debug configurations will not work because certain dependencies need to be linked with release version of the C runtime.
-1. Select _CMake → Build All_.
+1. If the build fails, it may be because VS started the build with `x64-Release` before you switched to `x86-Release`.
+    - Right-click _CMakeLists.txt → Delete Cache_.
+    - Right-click _CMakeLists.txt → Generate Cache_.

 ## Windows / CLion